arijitsinha80/hid-sp18-405/notebook.md

     + Using curl, I can get the result: ```curl -i http://localhost:8080/api/cpu```
 * 2018/02/02 reproduced the REST Service Generation with Swagger problem and post on Piazza
 * 2018/02/06 Figured out the Swagger problem, finished first version of rest service for NLP using Swagger
-* Tried downloading Raspbian and put it on SD card
+* 2018/02/08 Tried downloading Raspbian and put it on SD card
+* 2018/02/09 Started buiding Raspberry Pi clusters.
+I aimed to build a hadoop cluster with the team members in later semester

 # Writing